SavarJ/journal/README.md

-# Simple Blog App
+# Simple Blogger App

-A simple
+A fully responsive blogging web app (using the colors of Blogger!) that allows users to post a post with a title and a body.
+Users can see all posts on the home page while viewing the full blog post by clicking on it.

 ## Table of Contents